isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">&#x2610;  <i><b>A) Immigration Clearance and Registering Proof of Vaccination</b></i></div>

 <div style="padding:10px 10px 10px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;">During immigration clearance, provide all documents, including proof of tests, and information required by the immigration officer.
-Upon clearance, <b>air travellers</b> will receive an email, as provided in the SG Arrival Card (see Stage 1D), of their <b><a href="" target="_blank">e-Pass (i.e. Visit Pass)</a></b> <b>which will state the period of stay granted</b>.
+Upon clearance, <b>air travellers</b> will receive an email, as provided in the SG Arrival Card (see Stage 1E), of their <b><a href="" target="_blank">e-Pass (i.e. Visit Pass)</a></b> <b>which will state the period of stay granted</b>.
 Travellers who are cleared for entry via Land or Sea, will continue to have their passports physically endorsed.

-<a href="/health/vtsg" target="_blank">Fully vaccinated travellers</a> who meet the following conditions <b>must clear immigration at the manual counters and request the immigration officer to register their vaccination details in their TraceTogether App</b> (see Stage 1E):
+<a href="/health/vtsg" target="_blank">Fully vaccinated travellers</a> who meet the following conditions <b>must clear immigration at the manual counters and request the immigration officer to register their vaccination details in their TraceTogether App</b> (see Stage 1G):

 <ol style="padding-left: 20px; list-style-type:lower-roman; margin-top:30px;">
-		<li style="padding-left: 20px; line-height:1.35;">Aged 12 and above;</li>
 	<li  style="padding-left: 20px; line-height:1.35;">Do not possess a digitally-verifiable vaccination certificate, i.e. certificate with a QR code for verification; and</li>
 	<li  style="padding-left: 20px; line-height:1.35;">Possess the original vaccination document, stating the type and date(s) for which the vaccine was administered.
 All vaccination documents must be in English, or translated to English by a translation service provider, notary public or embassy of the country of document issuance. </li>
 	</ol>